antoinevg/GSG/luna/design/rfp.md

 As such, it is primarily responsible for enacting the following functionality on the device being controlled by Facedancer:

-* Initializing the USB device, configuration, interface and endpoint descriptors of the emulated device.
+* Initialising the USB device, configuration, interface and endpoint descriptors of the emulated device.
 * Reading data from the emulated device's endpoints.
 * Writing data to the emulated device's endpoints.

 ### 2.2 Luna host-side Python Library

-Great Scott Gadgets device commands are organized into a simple class/verb schema to define a transport-independent RPC protocol called the Great Communications Protocol ("GCP") for communication with a host-connected device.
+Great Scott Gadgets device commands are organised into a simple class/verb schema to define a transport-independent RPC protocol called the Great Communications Protocol ("GCP") for communication with a host-connected device.

 Amongst other capabilities, this enables the automatic generation and population of a host-side Python API object that reflects the commands implemented in the firmware of the device.

 ![Diagram: Luna host-side Python Library](facedancer/libgreat_git.pygreat.svg)

-### 2.3 Command Serialization and Transport Library
+### 2.3 Command Serialisation and Transport Library

 Luna uses USB as the transport for GCP messages.